Long Beach Restaurant Owner Facing Criminal Charges Over COVID-19 Violations

-LONG BEACH (CBSLA) — The kitchen was open and lunch was being served Wednesday on the patio of Restauration in Long Beach despite the notice of closure hanging from the front door.
+LONG BEACH (CBSLA) — The kitchen was open and lunch was being served this week on the patio of Restauration in Long Beach despite the notice of closure hanging from the front door.

 “I’m not a political person,” Dana Tanner, the restaurant’s owner, said.
 “I am just here to make food, to pay my bills and to take care of my employees — literally that’s all I want to do.